Tomaree National Park

 Tomaree National Park near Port Stephens is on Worimi Country.
 It's a great place for a weekend getaway.
 With so many coastal lookouts it's easy to go whale watching, hike the tracks, or explore the historical significance of Fort Tomaree.

 Read more about Tomaree National Park

-However you choose to spend your time in Tomaree National Park, make sure you hike the Tomaree Head Summit walk.
-It’s not difficult and you’ll be rewarded with panoramic views over Port Stephens, the coast and Broughton, Cabbage Tree and Boondelbah islands nature reserves.
+However you choose to spend your time in Tomaree National Park, make sure you hike Tomaree Head Summit.
+It’s steep but short and you’ll be rewarded with panoramic ocean views over Port Stephens, and Broughton, Cabbage Tree and Boondelbah Islands nature reserves.
 While you’re there, check out the historic gun emplacements, part of Fort Tomaree and built in 1941 as part of Australia’s World War II east coast defence system.